 “I use a Thanksgiving analogy.
 You cook up this giant bird to serve up on one glorious occasion and then proceed to slice and dice this thing for weeks on end.
 If you are like most families, you are going to be repurposing this bird as leftovers for quite some time, creating everything from sandwiches, to soups, and more.
 Your content marketing strategy can be thought of in the same way.”

-But in the meantime, Happy Thanksgiving!
+But first things first: Happy Thanksgiving!